Guide

 Getting Started

-- Song — full transcription of a song's melody, with chords.
+- Melody & solo notation - full transcription of a melody or solo line, with chords.

-- Lick Trainer — one short lick, automatically transposed through all 12 keys.
-See Lick Trainer below.
+- Lick in every key - one short lick, automatically transposed through all 12 keys.
+See Lick in every key below.

-Drop or browse for an MP3, WAV, or FLAC file (max 100 MB).
-Processing runs through several stages — converting, separating instrument stems, transcribing notes, analyzing BPM/key, detecting chords, and building the notation — shown with a progress bar.
-Stem separation is the slowest step, typically 8–15 minutes on CPU.
-When it finishes you're taken straight to the practice view.
+Drop or browse for an MP3, WAV, or FLAC file, or a video (MP4, MOV) (max 100 MB).
+Processing runs through several stages - converting, separating instrument stems, transcribing notes, analyzing BPM/key, detecting chords, and building the notation - shown with a progress bar.
+Stem separation is the slowest step, typically 8-15 minutes on CPU.
+When it finishes you're returned to your library, where you can open the new practice item.

 The Practice View